KuChainNetwork/Project-Deluge/README.md

 #### :warning: Attention:warning:

-KuChain may be reset and dropped due to some vulnerabilities' repairation during the program.
+- KuChain may be reset and dropped due to some vulnerabilities' repairation during the program.
 Vulnerabilities found in these cases will be considered invalid.
+- Vulnerabilities which have already known by Cosmos-SDK will be considered invalid.